Grsmto/Cocoa-Thumbnail/README.md

 `UIImage *thumbnail = [UIImage createThumbnailFromFile:@"image.jpg" withWidth:300 usingMask:mask];`

-## What it doesn't do

-Don't use it if you want to generate tons of thumbnails.
-It is a heavy function so it will only fit with specifics scenarios (was usefull in my case).
-You will probably have to use multi threading if you want to generate thumbnails "on the go".
-This category perfectly works in a loop as follow :
+You will probably have to use multi threading if you want to generate thumbnails "on the go" without blocking UI.
+It perfectly works in a loop as follow :

 	NSOperationQueue *emailsQueue = [[NSOperationQueue alloc] init];